couchbaselabs/couchbase-ami/README.md

     ~/.ssh/steveyen-key2

-If you don't have an AMI compatible ssh key, run the following command to generate a new one:
+If you don't have an AMI compatible ssh key, run the following command to generate a new one

     make SSH_KEY=steveyen-key2 generate-key

 # Building the AMI...